kyoran/CarlaEnv-Benchmark/README.md

 An autopilot benchmark for multi-modality visual reinforcement learning, and world modeling of intelligent transportation system, etc.

-Our benchmark is constantly being upgraded, including the addition of extreme weather and challenging traffic scenarios.
+**Note:** Our benchmark is constantly being upgraded, including the addition of extreme weather and challenging traffic scenarios.

 <div align="center">